aubindetrez/implPower/Documentation/Identify.md

 - `o_condreg_mcrf`, Complementary information to decode the Conditional register instruction

 - TODO identification signals for other instructions

-Outputs:
-- 1 bit: Is the instruction a branch
-...
-(TODO)

 ## Principle of operation
 The module receives a 32-bit instruction from the Instruction fetch.